GeoNode/geonode/README.rst

     http://localhost:8000/admin/sites/site/1

-POSTGIS_DATASTORE
+DB_DATASTORE
 .................
-To import uploaded shapefiles to PostGIS, manually create a PostGIS datastore in GeoServer and assign its name to the 'POSTGIS_DATASTORE' value in settings.py Then assign the appropriate connection values to the other POSTGIS_ settings (necessary for deleting PostGIS tables when layers in WorldMap are deleted).
+To import uploaded shapefiles to PostGIS, manually create a PostGIS datastore in GeoServer and assign its name to the 'DB_DATASTORE' value in settings.py Then assign the appropriate connection values to the other DB_DATASTORE_ settings (necessary for deleting PostGIS tables when layers in WorldMap are deleted).